Carnival in Barranquilla

 1. Take a side trip to Puerto Colombia

-Puerto Colombia is 20km from Barranquilla, a drive of about 30 minutes.
+Puerto Colombia is located 20km from Barranquilla, a drive of about 30 minutes.
 The city is famous for its long pier, which was once the longest pier in the world.
 It also has a beautiful square, which was completely renovated after the Corona epidemic.
 The square is a meeting place where families gather, stroll the pier and enjoy the sunset.
-In the history of Colombia, Puerto Colombia has an important significance because it is here that the first immigrants set foot.
+In the history of Colombia, Puerto Colombia has an important significance because it is here that the first immigrants set foot in Colombia.
 Eye-catchers of the square are the statues depicting former immigrants.
-In the old train station are information boards about the history of Puerto Colombia and also listed here are some of the names of the families who emigrated to Colombia from America, Syria, Curaçao and Germany, among others.
+In the old train station you can find information boards about the history of Puerto Colombia and also listed here are some of the names of the families who emigrated to Colombia from America, Syria, Curaçao and Germany, among others.
 Along the way, you can also visit the Salgar Castle.

 2. Check out the murals in the village of Usiacurí